nicholaspatrickhill/nicholaspatrickhill/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/nicholaspatrickhill](https://github.com/nicholaspatrickhill)

-- ✔️ I am an AVIXA Certified AV Technologist.
+- ✔️ I am an AVIXA-certified AV Technologist.

 - 📫 Mail: **nicholaspatrickhill@gmail.com**